yabwe/medium-editor/README.md

 MediumEditor also supports textarea.
 If you provide a textarea element, the script will create a new div with `contentEditable=true`, hide the textarea and link the textarea value to the div HTML content.

+##### Integrating with various frameworks

+People have contributed wrappers around MediumEditor for integrating with different frameworks and tech stacks.
+Take a look at the list of existing [Wrappers and Integrations](https://github.com/yabwe/medium-editor/wiki/Wrappers-and-Integration) that have already been written for MediumEditor!

 ## Initialization options

 ### Core options